tonghaining/Introduction-to-Engineering-of-Machine-Learning-Systems-Setup/README.md

 Next, you need to establish an SSH connection with port forwarding so that your local machine can access the remote MLflow service.

 ### Connect using the **Remote** SSH alias
-- On Linux/macOS/Windows (PowerShell):
+- On Linux/macOS/Windows (PowerShell):  (Note, it will "hang", saying nothing when it works as intended)
   ```bash
   ssh -N remote-mlops
   ```

 This command will:
 - Use the SSH alias remote-mlops from your ~/.ssh/config.
-- Forward MLflow ports on the remote MLflow server to localhost.
+- Forward MLflow ports on the remote MLflow server to your localhost.
-- Keep the SSH session open while you work with the MLflow web UI.
+- Keep this SSH session open while you work with the MLflow web UI.

 You can now access MLflow (`http://127.0.0.1:5000`) and the MLflow Tracking UI (`http://127.0.0.1:9000`) and MLflow Model Registry UI (`http://127.0.0.1:9001`) on your local machine via your web browser.